Oklahoma vs. TCU NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Oklahoma and its opponents have gone over the current 67-point total in four of six games this season.
+- Oklahoma and its opponents have combined to put up more than 65.5 points in four of six games this season.

-- TCU and its opponents have combined to score more than 67 points in two games this season.
+- TCU's games have gone over 65.5 points in three of four chances this season.

-- The two teams combine to average 79.6 points per game, 12.6 more than the over/under in this contest.
+- Saturday's over/under is 14.1 points lower than the two team's combined 79.6 points per game average.

-- These two squads combine to surrender 51.8 points per game, 15.2 fewer than this contest's over/under.
+- The 51.8 combined points per game that these two squads have allowed this season are 13.7 fewer than the 65.5 total in this contest.

-- Sooners games have an average total of 62.0 points this season, 5.0 fewer than Saturday's over/under.
+- The average total in Sooners games this season is 62, 3.5 points fewer than Saturday's total of 65.5 .

-- In 2021, games involving the Horned Frogs have averaged a total of 59.5 points, 7.5 fewer than this game's set over/under.
+- In 2021, games involving the Horned Frogs have averaged a total of 59.5 points, six fewer than this game's set over/under.

 Oklahoma Stats and Trends